- INTERPRETIVE PROGRAMS

 National Park Service

 America's only Nobel Prize winning playwright, Eugene O'Neill, chose to live in Northern California at the height of his writing career.
 Isolated from the world and within the walls of his home, O'Neill wrote his final and most memorable plays; The Iceman Cometh, Long Day's Journey Into Night, and A Moon for the Misbegotten.
-THE PARK IS CLOSED FOR TOURS 12/22, 12/27 and 1/12/14.
+The park is closed for tours Mondays - Thursdays.

 Address:P.O.
 Box 280